andreyk72/euc_monitor/README.md

 # euc_monitor

 Electric Unicycle real time status monitor, implemented for ESP32-S3 based board LilyGo T-Display S3 on Micropython.
-Gets the real time data, such as speed, battery voltage etc from the wheel via bluetooth and show on the display.
-Currently supports only KingSong wheels.
+Gets the real time data, such as speed, battery voltage etc from the wheel via bluetooth and shows on the display.
+Currently supports KingSong wheels only.

 # Features

 - Shows current speed, PWM, battery percentage, controller temperature current trip disance and many more
-- Several display screens with horizontal and vertical orientations, easy switch between them with buttons.
+- Several display screens with horizontal and vertical orientations, easy switch between them with the buttons.
 - Can be mounted on the top of the EUC body.
-Special screen with sliding values - Speed 10 seconds, then battery percentage 5 seconds then Current trip distance 5 seconds, all shown with huge font for better visibility.
+Special screen with sliding values - Speed 10 seconds, then Battery Percentage 5 seconds then Current Trip Distance 5 seconds, all shown with huge size font for better visibility.
 - Calculates peak power and tracks maximum values.
 Special screen showing the maximums.
-- Tracks maximums of PWM, Temperature and minimum battery voltage.
+- Tracks maximums of PWM, Temperature and Minimum Battery Voltage.
 Shows alarm on the screen and activates buzzer beeps.
 Special screen with list of last alarms.
 Note buzzer is not a part of the LilyGo board and must be connected externally to GPIO21.
-- The STLs for the device body  is included.
+- The STLs for the device body are included.

 # Restrictions/Problems